Justine2403/dev_web_project/README.md

 This repository regroups projects in HTML/CSS to get familiar with development web.
 Each projects were made thanks to tutorial on freeCodeCamp.

-To see the web page, click on the link of each project !
+To see the web page, click on the link of each project.

 ## Cat Photo Apps:
 *https://justine2403.github.io/dev_web_project/responsive_web_design_project/project_cat.html*